Easter is a time of celebration, religion, family and… eggs.

 As I’ve already said, the Easter period is a time of year in which many indulge in extreme amounts of delicious chocolate eggs and yummy Easter treats.
 Although what you may not know, is that this holiday also leaves our environment with over 8000 tonnes of extremely unnecessary waste.

 The chocolate wrapping is solely enough damage (especially when there are over 80 million chocolate eggs sold every year in the UK alone) but the other excess packaging that is placed on these eggs really pushes this holiday to the verge of extreme destruction.

 Unfortunately, most of the plastic that is placed on these chocolate eggs doesn’t get disposed of correctly, meaning that the environment really does suffer.

-In order to reduce your impact, look for the chocolate that is produced with less packaging.
-Scrap those that are in boxes, with plastic holders and small toys – they are completely unnecessary.
-After all, it’s just about the creamy chocolate right?
+In order to reduce your impact, look for chocolate that is produced with less packaging.
+Scrap those that are in boxes, with plastic holders and small toys ⏤ they are completely unnecessary.
+After all, it’s just about the creamy chocolate, right?

 All aluminium wrappings are entirely recyclable if done so correctly.

-Small individual pieces that get disposed, will sadly get lost in the recycling process and stay in our environment forever – No joke.
+Small individual pieces that get disposed of will sadly get lost in the recycling process and stay in our environment forever.
+No joke.

 Make your Own Treats

 For those who like to really get a chocolate fix at Easter, yummy Chocolate treats may be an option for you.
 Instead of purchasing more damaging, wasteful and excessive options, why not make them yourself?

 You’ll have complete control over your ingredients, buy into far less harmful packaging and have a happy, sustainable Easter.
 Another win-win!